ollbx/build-term.nvim/doc/src/config.md

     -- Configuration options for the `:BuildTerm build` command.
     -- This is a list of builders. build = {
+        commands = {
             {
                 -- The trigger filename or function.
                 trigger = "filename",

                 -- The command to send to the terminal to trigger the build.
                 -- Can also be a list of commands to send in sequence. command = "make",

                 -- The match group to select before running the command.
 Can -- also be a list to select multiple groups or `nil` to select -- the default group.
                 select = "whatever",

                 -- The priority of the builder, used to resolve conflicts between -- multiple builders (for example if you have a `Makefile`, but -- also a `Cargo.toml` file for Rust/cargo). priority = 0,

                 -- Whether to reset the terminal prior to building. reset = true,

                 -- Whether to clear the list of matches prior to building.
 Note:
                 -- if you do not reset the terminal, but clear the match list, only -- new output should produce matches.
 However this will currently -- pick up matches from previous commands, due to how the output of -- the terminal is scanned.
 That is a known issue. clear = true,
             },

             -- ...
-    }
+        },

+        -- Hook function that runs before every build. prepare = function()
+            return true -- `true` to continue the build. end,

+        -- True to issue :wa before every build. save_before_build = false,
+    },

     -- Determines whether to rebuild / rescan the match list after selecting a -- different match group.